defuse/defuse.github.io/content/posts/security-audit-process.md

 "Correctness" means that the code always does what it is intended to, i.e. that there are no bugs at all.
-As much as security engineers like to talk about "security bugs" as a distinct category from the "ordinary" kinds of bugs, security is really about correctness.
+As much as security engineers like to talk about "security bugs" as a distinct category from "ordinary" kinds of bugs, security is really about correctness.
 That's because *any* kind of bug, even ones that seem benign, can potentially be used by an attacker to further their goals.

-For certain kinds of code, especially cryptography and anything enforcing access control, there is no way to assure security except to deeply understand and ensure the absolute correctness of all of the relevant code.
+For certain kinds of code, especially cryptography, parsers, and anything enforcing access control, there is no way to assure security except to deeply understand and ensure the absolute correctness of all of the relevant code.
 The modern way to do this is via formal verification, a computer-checkable proof that the code will always do exactly what it is intended to do.
 Formal verification is expensive to implement (but tools are getting better), and it depends on having a detailed specification of what the code is "supposed to do", so it is not always a viable option.

 The next best thing is for a human---the auditor---to carefully check that everything is correct.
 Based on the preceding stages, you should have a good